MarieRodiet/table-react-component-library/README.md

   1. Type: an Array of Objects that need to have the key/value pairs like in the example.
   2. Required: false
-  3. Specs: The field values need to perfectly match the object keys in the data objects.
-The order of objects in columns is important and need to match the order of the key/value pairs in the data objects.

 - **_title_**: The title in h1 to display